seto-kaiba-0/sd-webui-rvc/README.md

 "--disable-safe-unpickle" parameter is needed for loading hubert model.(Add to webui-user.bat/webui-user.sh)

 Cuda Toolkit - (Tested with 11.6, Maybe it's not necessary)

+#### For Linux
+ You need wget & ffmpeg & ffprobe.
+ This project optimized on windows, I have no idea about results.

 ## Installation